gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 The clock phase (CPHA) determines whether data is captured/sent on the rising or falling edge. **If CPHA = 0, then data is sampled on the first clock edge.
 If CPHA = 1, then data is sampled on the second clock edge.** This is true no matter what the clock polarity (CPOL) is set to, and applies both to the master and all the slaves.
 Note that if CPHA = 0, then data must be setup before the first clock edge.
 If CPHA = 1, then the devices have the initial clock edge to shift data onto the lines, in preparation for sampling on the second clock edge.

-The following table shows the naming conventions for _Microchip PIC_ or _ARM-based_ microcontrollers:
+The following table shows the naming conventions for _Microchip PIC_ or _ARM-based_ microcontrollers, as well as what is used for the Arduino SPI API[^bib-arduino-spi]:

 SPI Mode | Clock Polarity (CPOL) | Clock Phase (CPHA) | Which Clock Edge Is Used To Sample/Shift?
 ---------|-----------------------|--------------------|--------------------------------------------------------------